ansys/pyspeos/doc/source/getting_started/index.rst

 ###############

-``PySpeos`` is a Python client library that gathers functionalities and tools based on remote API of Ansys software `Speos <https://www.ansys.com/fr-fr/products/optics-vr>`_ .
+``PySpeos`` is a Python client library that gathers functionalities and tools based on remote API of ansys software `Speos <https://www.ansys.com/fr-fr/products/optics-vr>`_ .

 Installation
 ============